NEXT COURSE COMING SOON

 Vision, Mission, Aims

 The course includes the exhibition of the training version of School Circles documentary (46 min), which was produced by the facilitators.
-The film serves as support for learning and dialogue around the practice of sociocracy in schools.
+The film serves as support for learning the practice of sociocracy in schools and beyond.

 School Circles is an independent documentary that explores the practice of six democratic schools in the Netherlands.
 The film shows students, teachers and staff members coming together to dialogue, discuss proposals, mediate conflicts and make decisions about their school life.